All Haystacks Solar Garden plots have sold.

 Riverina view Photo: Narrandera Shire Council

 Sydney-based community renewable energy co-op making energy that puts people first.
-Pingala help communities and businesses access the benefits of renewables through building and investing in their own renewable energy projects.
+Pingala helps communities and businesses access the benefits of renewables through building and investing in their own renewable energy projects.

 Australia’s leading experts in supporting community groups to own, design and benefit from renewable energy projects.
 Community Power Agency works towards driving a faster and fairer transition to a clean energy future through capacity building, innovation, expertise and advice.